Forms for New Students

 What school will my child attend?
 To find out which school your child should attend, use our online school locator service or call 913-780-7000.

 When and where do I enroll my child?
-Official registration for the 2019-20 school year begins July 8.
+Official registration for the 2022-23 school year will begin July 6.
 Registration is on the ParentVUE website for returning families.
-For families who are new to the district, enrollment hours for all schools is 11 a.m. to 7 p.m., on July 25.
-If you need assistance enrolling your student at another time during the school year, please call your child’s school to arrange a time to go in and enroll.
+For families who are new to the district, please call your child’s school to arrange a time to go in and enroll.

 Whom should I call about enrollment, transportation, free and reduced lunch forms, or physical exam forms?
 For elementary age children, call your child’s school secretary.
 For middle and high school students, call your child’s school counselor.
 If school is not in session, call 913-780-7000.

 - Learn about the free- and reduced-price lunch program

 - Read about the physical exam form (in the Entrance Requirements section below)

 Does the district offer a registration help line?
 Please call 913-780-7781 (on or after July 6) for assistance with registering your student.